 - Use your target keywords in URLs.
 Doing this helps indicate what the page is about in case there is no anchor text.

-Gone are the days when you could have a long string of numbers and characters a.k.a dynamic parameters in your URL and still rank well.
+Gone are the days when you could have a long string of numbers and characters aka dynamic parameters in your URL and still rank well.

-While the major search engines have no issues with long URLs, they can be a quite hassle when people copy, paste, embed and share on social media.
+While the major search engines have no issues with long URLs, they can be a quite hassle when people copy, paste, embed, and share on social media.

 Besides doing the above, try to match page titles to URLs, remove unsafe punctuation characters, and have fewer folders.

-Work on Increasing Dwell Time
+6. Work on Increasing Dwell Time

 Google tracks a lot of stuff, including the time a user spends on a page after clicking through from the SERPs — which is called the dwell time.

 Common sense says that your page needs to be sticky enough so that the visitors spend more time browsing your site.

 Since search engines aim at connecting users to the most relevant content, dwell time helps them filter out pages that are not so relevant to the keyword the user searched for.

 So how do you go about boosting your site’s dwell time?
 Just make sure you are:

-This is so people visiting your site have a reason to stay, and come back.
+This is so people visiting your site have a reason to stay and come back.
 You may also want to use video content to give more value and increase engagement.

 - Have a solid internal linking structure so that your visitors are engaged and don’t click back to the search engine result page.

 Having too much clutter on the pages may push the visitor to go back.

 Try to keep the content on the page relevant to the primary keyword.

 So proper image optimization is not just important for people but also for the search engines.

 Here are three things that you can do to optimize images effectively:

-- Optimize the images for the web by reducing the file size to a good extent.
+- Optimize the images for SEO by reducing the file size to a good extent.

 - Change the filename to something more descriptive so that the search engines don’t have a hard time finding them.

-- In order to improve your chances with images SEO, go through the Google Webmaster Guideline.
+- In order to improve your chances with images for SEO, go through the Google Webmaster Guideline.